Short and social workouts led fitness trends in 2012

 Mud runs were another 2012 trend that Autuori-Dedic expects to grow in the new year, along with fun obstacle-type races in general, during which participants can get blasted with paint or chased by “zombies,” often for charity.

-Donna Cyrus, senior vice president of programming at the Crunch national chain of fitness centres, said dance classes and short, results-driven workouts dominated group fitness.
+Donna Cyrus, senior vice president of programming at the Crunch national chain of fitness centers, said dance classes and short, results-driven workouts dominated group fitness.

 “Going into 2012 everybody was looking for the next Zumba,” said Cyrus of the Latin-based dance fitness craze.
 “We find that people are looking for fun easy-to-follow dance moves.”